ramirorichmand/RR10_MyStudyPlan/Week 2/Coin Change/Notes.md

 To solve this problem, we can use a dynamic programming approach.
 Here are the steps:

-1. Create an array `dp` of size `amount + 1` and initialize all the values to `amount + 1`.
+1. Create an array `dp` of size `amount + 1` and initialise all the values to `amount + 1`.
 This represents the minimum number of coins needed to make up each amount from 0 to `amount`.
 2. Set `dp[0]` to 0 since we don't need any coins to make up an amount of 0.
 3. Iterate over the coins array:
    - For each coin, iterate over the amount from the current coin value to `amount`: